-Online Master’s in Public Relations Programs
+Online Master’s in Public Relations Programs in 2023

 A master's degree in public relations can lead to careers as:

 - Social Media Manager